-Cities are constantly evolving and so buildings are inevitably abandoned as soon as they lose their usefulness.
-However, demolition or maintenance are often too expensive or complex, which is why many buildings are left to slowly decay.
-However, the loneliness of these so-called lost places has come to an end, particularly in the wake of the urban explorer movement(Urbex) that has been burgeoning for some years, especially in Berlin.
-She gives the decaying buildings a new meaning, explores them and decorates them with graffiti.
+Cities are constantly evolving and buildings are inevitably abandoned as soon as they lose their usefulness.
+However, demolition or maintenance is often too expensive or time-consuming, which is why many buildings are left to slowly decay.
+However, the loneliness of these so-called lost places has come to an end, particularly in Berlin, thanks to the urban explorer movement(Urbex) that has been burgeoning for several years.
+This movement is giving the decaying buildings a new meaning, exploring and exploring them, decorating them with graffiti.
 The result could be described as anarchic museums that are curated and visited by like-minded people.
+We introduce you to some of Berlin’s most famous lost places – they create a very special atmosphere, especially at Halloween!

 Words of warning